 What is your most treasured possession?

-When I was living in Portland, I did a show on Christmas Day at the same karaoke bar where I did my first open mic.
-This is probably ten years ago.
+When I was living in Potland, I did a show on Christmas Day.
 It went, as I remember, horribly, but my friend Bri Pruett, who was KJing there at the time, gave me a card that permitted me to go next to sing karaoke.
-That potential, the idea that I could be next, even in a bar that will one day close in a town in which I do not live, makes it one of my most prized possessions.
+That potential, the idea that I could be next, even in a bar that has closed in a town in which I do not live, makes it one of my most prized possessions.
 Also, that Bri gave it to me.
 I’ll never cash it in.
 I’m perpetually next!